lexbritvin/ssh-debug-action/README.md

 ## 🛡️ Security Considerations

-- 🚫 **Public Access**: Be cautious with public jump host services - they may expose your session to others
+- 🚫 **Public Access**: Be cautious with public jump host services and bore tunneling - they may expose your session to others
 - 🔐 **Private Keys**: Always store SSH private keys in GitHub Secrets, never in code
 - 🔒 **Authorized Keys**: Limit authorized keys to trusted public keys only
 - ⏱️ **Session Timeouts**: Set appropriate timeout values to prevent long-running sessions
 - 🌐 **Network Access**: Consider using private networks like Tailscale for enhanced security
+- 🕳️ **Bore Security**: When using bore tunneling, consider using the `bore-secret` parameter for authentication
 - ⚠️ **Self-Hosted Runners**: Use with caution on self-hosted runners - this action is intended for GitHub-hosted runners that start in clean, isolated environments